pryv/dev-site/src/documents/sections/data-types.html.md

 - `id` (string): Unique, read-only.
 The server-assigned identifier for the token.
 This is used to specify the token in requests with token authorization.
 - `name` (string): Unique.
 The name identifying the token for the user.
 It can be the client application's name for automatically generated personal tokens, or any user-defined value for manually created tokens.
-- `type` (`personal` or `shared`): Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
+- `type` (`"personal"` or `"shared"`): Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
 Note that personal tokens are not open for viewing and management by third party apps by default - if you need to manage personal tokens, please get in touch with us (TODO: link).
 - `permissions`: an array of channel permission objects as described below.
 Ignored for personal tokens.
 Shared tokens are only granted access to activity data objects listed in here.
 	- `channelId` ([identity](#data-types-identity)): The accessible channel's id.
 	- `folderPermissions`: an array of folder permission objects:
 		- `folderId` ([identity](#data-types-identity)): The accessible folder's id.
 A  value of `null` can be used to set permissions for the root of the folders structure.
 If the folder has child folders, they will be accessible too.
-		- `type` (`read-only`, `events-write` or `manage`): The type of access to the folder's data.
-With `events-write`, the token's holder can see and record events for the folder (and its child folders, if any); with `manage`, the token's holder can in addition create, modify and delete child folders.
+		- `type` (`"read"`, `"contribute"` or `"manage"`): The type of access to the folder's data.
+With `"contribute"`, the token's holder can see and record events for the folder (and its child folders, if any); with `"manage"`, the token's holder can in addition create, modify and delete child folders.

+TODO: example

 ## <a id="data-types-channel"></a>Channel